Mastur1998/AC1_Emblem_Tool/README.md

 Step 2: Dowloading python packages:
 Open your cmd window (press windows+r, then type 'cmd' into the small window that appears), then type the following commands to intall the necessary packages:
-  -pip install numpy
+  'pip install numpy'
-  -pip install opencv-python
+  'pip install opencv-python'
-  -pip install pynput
+  'pip install pynput'
-  -pip install pywin32
+  'pip install pywin32'
 (I guess i should mention i have no idea if this will work on  Linux/Mac) Typing 'pip list' after this is done should show all packages and their versions You can do google search to find what each ackage does.